tinarusu/projectdelivery/README.md

 -the website presents an easy login setup and also registration option for a normal account -the website requires a json server to be opened and the integration of POSTMAN

+The testing was made on the switch buttons/ login window/ register and contact window.
+All buttons work and the user is capable of pressint/ inserting numbers and texts.